 The total length of all the partners may not exceed 1000 characters.
-You may specify the name from the partner list or the address of the partner system, see also "openFT for BS2000/OSD - User Guide".
+You may specify the name from the partner list or the address of the partner system, see also "openFT (BS2000)

+- Command Interface".
 It is recommended, to use the name from the partner list.
 The format shown in the long form of the logging output provides an indication of how a partner address should be entered in an FTAC profile.